OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOTSPOT.md

 # country_code=FR
 interface=wlan0
 driver=nl80211
-ssid=NMEANetwork   # <- This is the network name, choose your own. hw_mode=g
+ssid=NMEANetwork   # <- This is the network name, choose your own.
+And remove this comment !! hw_mode=g channel=6
-channel=6
 wmm_enabled=0